greg-raven/Uncommon-Sense/_posts/2012-12-31-the-civilized-man-has-a-moral-obligation-to-be.md

 ---
-title: 'The moral obligation to be skeptical'
+title: "The moral obligation to be skeptical"
 layout: post
 categories:
-- 'informed electorate'
+- informed electorate
 tags:
 - Bergan Evans
 ---